HASLO offers two basic OPTIONs for housing:

-Housing Choice Voucher Program (Section 8): The Housing Choice Voucher Program, commonly referred to as Section 8, is a federally funded program.
+- Housing Choice Voucher Program (Section 8): The Housing Choice Voucher Program, commonly referred to as Section 8, is a federally funded program administered through the U.S. Department of Housing and Urban Development (HUD).
 This program allows the Housing Authority of San Luis Obispo (HASLO) to subsidize the rent for over 2,200 households in San Luis Obispo County monthly.
 This program helps people rent from property owners on the private market.
 Rent is based on household income.
 Households must meet program eligibility requirements.

-HUD–VASH Program: The Housing and Urban Development–Veterans Affairs Supportive Housing Program (HUD-VASH) combines Housing Choice Voucher rental assistance for homeless veterans with case management and clinical services provided by the Department of Veterans Affairs (VA).
-VA provides these services for participating veterans at VA Medical Centers (VAMCs) and community-based outreach clinics.
-VA must refer homeless veterans to the Housing Authority to be assisted under this program.
+- HUD–VASH Program: The U.S. Department of Housing and Urban Development–Veterans Affairs Supportive Housing Program (HUD-VASH) combines Housing Choice Voucher rental assistance for homeless veterans with case management and clinical services provided by the U.S. Department of Veterans Affairs (VA).
+VA must refer homeless veterans to HASLO to be assisted under this program.

 If you are interested in learning more about the housing offered by HASLO, a "Housing 101" course is offered periodically for anyone hoping to understand the application process and regulations associated with the various housing options.
 The next "Housing 101" course is scheduled for June 27, 2018, at 9:00 a.m. at the Department of Social Services, 3433 S. Higuera Street, Room 101, San Luis Obispo.
 Click here for further information about how to register for the free course.